 Kim: That's like a comedy show.

 Phil: We're nomads, we're not into animal exploitation.
 So elephant riding is definitely off, those tiger temples are definitely off.
-Can I now put the Moroccan tree climbing goats onto that list please?
+Can I now put the Moroccan tree-climbing goats onto that list, please?

 Kim: Yes, put it on the list, that's insane.
 That really is insane.

-Phil: Speaking of insane things, there's plans to build a new international airport close to Machu Picchu in Peru in the sacred valley.
+Phil: Speaking of insane things, there are plans to build a new international airport close to Machu Picchu in Peru in the sacred valley.
 Now I've been there, I there about three or four years ago I was there.
 There is an international airport in Cusco, and then you have to travel for an hour or two to get into the sacred valley and through the secret valley and up to Machu Picchu.